localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 ## Deploying the Lambda function

-To deploy the container image as a Lambda function, we'll create a new Lambda function using the `create-function` command.
+To deploy the container image as a Lambda function, we will create a new Lambda function using the `create-function` command.
 Run the following command to create the function:

 {{< command >}}
 $ awslocal lambda create-function \